KevyVo/wfh-security-system/README.md

 <!--- [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](http://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE) -->

 Since this project is made up of cloud, electrical and software engineering.
 I have split up instructions into their own categories to make it easier to follow.
-The React static site has it own seprate repo(link), which will appear again in the step below when needed.
+The React static site has it own separate [repo](https://github.com/KevyVo/wfh-serverless-site), which will appear again in the step below when needed.

 Please follow these sequence of instructions in **order** by clicking on the collapsable tabs:</br> **Click on any pictures/GIFs to enlarge them**